Kompass in der Natur, der sinnbildlich dafür steht, dass sich Unternehmen Klimaziele setzen, die zur Dekarbonsierung führen.

 2. At the same time, your company is expected to report truthfully, as greenwashing is penalised.

 Actually, you should now take another look at the certified projects yourself.
 As you can imagine: It will be time-consuming.
-Together with our partner ClimateGrid, we will show you how to efficiently select reputable carbon offsetting projects.
+With the following factors, we will show you how to efficiently select reputable carbon offsetting projects.

 Guide to the decarbonisation strategy